Chapter 15 : The Art in Dark Arts

 It was just one more thing that no longer mattered.

-When word got to Hermione, she simply rolled her eyes and said, “Hogwarts has a comedian.
+When word got to Hermione, she simply rolled her eyes and commented, “Hogwarts has a comedian.
 Lovely.”

 Outwardly, she seemed indifferent as if the comment meant nothing.
 But inside, she was smiling at the title.
 People thought they hated each other and it would be true if nothing had changed between them.